ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: ProCST Loss Combination for UDA

-We use three loss terms in the cyclic style transfer loss, which incorporate a unique training procedure as described in Figure \ref{fig:full_model}.
+For transforming the source data into SiT data in our framework, we propose the following novel combination of loss functions that adapt the style of the target while keeping the content of the source.
+This combination is specifically tailored for the task of UDA to make sure that the segmentation performance are improved when training UDA methods using the translated SiT data.
+We start by describing the cyclic style transfer loss.
 Without loss of generality, we will focus on the $\mathbb{S}\xrightarrow{}\mathbb{T}$ translation.
 The inverse direction is symmetric for this loss bundle.
-Recall that $s_n, \Tilde{t}_n,$ and $t_n$ are defined in Section~\ref{sec:model}.
-The triplet $(s_n, \Tilde{t}_n, t_n)$ is used in order to calculate the following three loss terms:
+Recall that $s_n, \Tilde{t}_n,$ and $t_n$ have already been defined earlier in Section~\ref{sec:method}.

-\textbf{Adversarial Loss.} We train a discriminator for each scale, $D_n^{st}$.
-We use a full CNN discriminator, using the Wasserstein GAN loss with gradient penalty \cite{gulrajani2017improved}. $D_n^{st}$ receives $(\Tilde{t}_n, t_n)$ as fake and real images, respectively.
+\paragraph{Adversarial loss} We train a full CNN discriminator for each scale, $D_n^{st}$.
+We use the Wasserstein GAN loss with gradient penalty \cite{gulrajani2017improved}. $D_n^{st}$ receives $(\Tilde{t}_n, t_n)$ as fake and real images, respectively.
 The loss is given by

-\textbf{Style Loss.} Our method focuses on generating an image taken from a source domain to have the content of the original image but the appearance and style of the target domain.
-To fulfill this task we incorporate the style transfer loss, shown in \cite{gatys2016image} and \cite{johnson2016perceptual}, which uses features of a pretrained VGG-19 network.
-In \cite{gatys2016image}, they have shown that some features control the texture and the style and some control the visual content of the image.
-The offered loss calculates two matrices:
+\paragraph{Style loss} Our method focuses on generating an image taken from a source domain to have the content of the original image but the appearance and style of the target domain.
+To fulfill this task we incorporate the style transfer loss, shown in \citet{gatys2016image} and \citet{johnson2016perceptual}.
+For this loss, they use features of a pretrained VGG-19 network.
+In \citet{gatys2016image}, they have shown that some features control the texture and style and some control the visual content.
+The offered loss that calculates two matrices:

 \textit{Content features} - $\ell_2$ norm between the content image's features and the fake image's features.
 In our work, $s_n$ is the content image and $\Tilde{t}_n$ is the fake image.